OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/dataframes_intro/screencast/slides.md

 # Series / Vectors: 1-dimensional data

-- GDP for one unit over many time periods
+- GDP for one unit over many time periods ("homogenous data")

-- GDP for many units at one point in time
+- GDP for many units at one point in time ("homogenous data")

-- Many variables for one unit at one point in time
+- Many variables for one unit at one point in time  ("heterogenous data")

 <br/>
 <br/>